epfaff01/WesleyLifeStat172Project/README.md

 - `clean_cps.R`

 ## Acknowledgments
-I want to thank my Stat 172 Professor, Dr. Lendie Follett as well as my group members Anthony, Jason, and Riley for their large contributions to this project.
-Additonally, ChatGPT was well utilized in creating the choropleth maps.
+I want to thank my Stat 172 Professor, Dr. Lendie Follett, as well as my group members Anthony, Jason, and Riley for their large contributions to this project.
+Additionally, ChatGPT was well utilized in creating the choropleth maps.